josephm1/Safe-API-Doc/index.md

 TODO: Needs to be verified

 Mutable Data Structures can have permissions set to them.
-This means you can enable or disable permissions for yourself, another user or for anyone.
+This means you can enable or disable permissions for yourself, another user or for everyone.
 These permissions include `Read`, `Delete`, `Insert`, `Update` and `ManagePermissions`.

 `Read`: Access to view the Mutable Data Structure
 <br>